 The basics

-The TetherX platform subscription is one line that includes updates, support, security patches and channel-count scale-up / scale-down; cloud recording, TetherX AI and ARC monitoring are optional per-camera services.
+The TetherX platform subscription is one line covering updates, support, security patches and channel scale up / down; cloud recording, TetherX AI and ARC monitoring are optional per-camera services.
+Across most 5-7 year horizons, subscription beats perpetual on total cost.

 Yes.
 Integrators can request a 30-day free trial - no credit card, no commitment.
 The trial includes a TetherBox to install at a customer site, full platform access, and a dedicated onboarding contact.
 If you need more time to evaluate (waiting on a customer site visit, longer pilot period, ARC integration testing) just ask - we extend trials on request, no awkward sales pressure.